 - Ordered: Keep your ideas sequenced, well-ordered and obvious

-We strongly suggest that you make your poster on A1 (841 x 594mm).
+Posters should be made in the portrait orientation on A1 sized paper (841mm tall x 594mm wide).
 This is a standard paper size here in Japan.

 One easy way to create posters is to use presentation software such as PowerPoint or Keynote, since these programs allow you to easily change the positions of photos, textboxes and so on.
 Before starting, set the document size to 841 x 594mm (or 7016 pixels x 9933 pixels), and decide whether you want it to be horizontal or vertical.
 You can save it as a PDF.

 Consider taking your file to a copy shop to have them print it at A1 size.
 Alternatively, many universities have a poster printer where you can print your poster for free.
 Also, seriously consider investing in a plastic poster tube that you can easily carry to prevent your poster from getting damaged.